Variance Application - Companion Page

 This review ensures that your project complies with the requirements of the California Environmental Quality Act and evaluates its potential impact on the environment; additional reports/information may be required to complete this review.
 If the project does not qualify for an exemption, an Initial Study/Negative Declaration must be prepared, additional fees are required, and an additional 2-3 months should be added to estimated permit processing times.
 For projects with complex or unmitigated environmental impacts, an Environmental Impact Report may be required, additional fees are required, and an additional 6 -12 months should be added to estimated permit processing times.

 A public notice is mailed to owners of property within a 300-ft. radius of the subject property.

 4. Permit Decision

-A staff-level decision is required, unless a hearing has been requested by a member of the public.
-If the optional hearing has been requested, additional fees apply and 1-2 months should be added to estimated processing times.
-A public hearing allows the public to provide information, comments and suggestions on your project before the County makes a decision.
+A staff-level decision is required unless a hearing has been requested by a member of the public.
+If the optional hearing has been requested, additional fees apply and 1-2 months should be added to the estimated processing times.
+A public hearing allows the public to provide information, comments, and suggestions on your project before the County makes a decision.

 5. Appeal Period

 Once a decision is made, both you and the public can appeal most permit decisions to a higher authority within 10 business days of the decision date.
 Staff-level and Zone Hearing Officer decisions can be appealed to the Planning Commission.
 Planning Commission decisions can be appealed to the County Board of Supervisors.
 A decision by the Board of Supervisors is not appealable.